Aces Up

-Aces Up is a quick and simple, one-pack, patience or solitaire card game.
+Aces Up is a quick and simple, one-pack, solitaire card game.

 One advantage of Aces Up is its minimal use of space: it requires only four piles of cards, and a place to discard cards to.
 While the winnability of any given deal of aces up can be quite high, the actual win rate with normal play is about 1 in every 35 games.

 Names

 Aces Up is also known as Aces High, Idiot's Delight, Firing-Squad and Drivel or Drivel Patience.
 It shares the name Idiot's Delight with two other unrelated solitaire games, Perpetual Motion and King Albert.
 It shares the name Aces Up with Easthaven, which is a variation of Klondike and is also unrelated.

 History

 The rules are first recorded in England as Drivel Patience by Mary Whitmore Jones in 1900 who acknowledges that "this is not a complimentary name... but it is the one by which it is generally known, and to those accustomed to play games required care and consideration it seems appropriate enough to this one, which stands in need of neither."
 In 1940, Wood & Goddard describe it under the name of Firing Squad, but most later authors call it Aces Up, while sometimes acknowledging its earlier names.
 Spadaccini (2005) is an exception, calling the game Idiot's Delight and giving alternative names as Aces Up and Aces High.